Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 Topical use – for insect bites, sunburn, and skin irritation

-Despite its positive qualities, sorrel contains oxalic acid, which, in high quantities, can inhibit calcium absorption and contribute to kidney problems.
-Therefore, it should be consumed only in moderation, especially by individuals with kidney issues or gout.
+Despite its health benefits, sorrel contains oxalic acid, which, in large quantities, can inhibit calcium absorption and contribute to kidney problems.
+For this reason, it should be consumed only in moderation, especially by individuals with kidney disease or gout.

 2. Autumn Crocus – A Deadly Poisonous Plant with High Risk of Confusion